Corporate culture – encourage competitive usage

 Have people formally or informally report on what they find so that others can gain the insights even if they didn’t use the competitors firsthand.

 Backed up by concrete actions such as these, you can establish a culture where trying competitive products is not seen as the height of treason, but as loyalty.
-Living in a bubble is one of the biggest mitakes executives can make.
+Living in a bubble is one of the biggest mistakes executives can make.
 You need to get real feedback, from the real world, including your competitors.

 Short URL & Title: